Leo-yan0/hello-world/README.md

 # hello-world
-it is my first repository on git hub
+it is my first repository on github